#196: What Gear Do I Need to Produce Music at Home? Our Essential Home Studio Setup Tools

 #192: The Three C’s That Helped Us Grow as Independent Music Producers

-If you're searching for answers on topics such as: what is mixing in music, how I can learn to mix music, how to start music production, how can I get better at music production, what is music production, or maybe how to get into the music industry or even just how to release music.
-Either way, you’re my kind of person and there's something in this podcast for you!
-I'm Marc Matthews and I host the Inside The Mix Podcast.
+If you're searching for answers on topics such as: How do I make my mixes sound professional?
+What equipment do I need to start producing music at home?
+What is the difference between mixing and mastering?
+What are some of your favourite production tools and techniques?
+How do I get my music noticed by record labels?
+Or what are the key elements of an effective music marketing strategy?
+Either way, you’re my kind of person, and there's something in this podcast for you!
+I'm Marc Matthews, and I host the Inside The Mix Podcast.
 It's the ultimate serial podcast for music production and mixing enthusiasts.
 Say goodbye to generic interviews and tutorials, because I'm taking things to the next level.
 Join me as I feature listeners in round table music critiques and offer exclusive one-to-one coaching sessions to kickstart your music production and mixing journey.
-Get ready for cutting-edge music production tutorials and insightful interviews with Grammy Award-winning audio professionals like Dom Morley (Adele) and Mike Exeter (Black Sabbath).
+Prepare for cutting-edge music production tutorials and insightful interviews with Grammy Award-winning audio professionals like Dom Morley (Adele) and Mike Exeter (Black Sabbath).
 If you're passionate about music production and mixing like me, Inside The Mix is the podcast you can't afford to miss!Start with this audience-favourite episode: #175: What's the Secret to Mixing Without Muddiness?
 Achieving Clarity and Dynamics in a MixThanks for listening!